EngReteti/EngReteti/README.md

 ## 🛤️ Professional Development Path

-I approach my career with a calculated, phased strategy to ensure long-term mastery:

 * **Phase 1: Software Engineering (Current Focus)** I believe in building a rock-solid foundation.
 I am currently deepening my expertise in **Java, Spring Boot, React, and PostgreSQL** to develop high-performance, user-centric applications before moving to complex infrastructure.
 * **Phase 2: DevOps Engineering (Next Upgrade)** Once my foundation is set, I will expand into DevOps to bridge code and deployment.
 I am eager to master **Docker, Kubernetes, CI/CD, and System Monitoring** to ensure my software is resilient and production-ready.